zsa/kontroll/README.md

 # Kontroll
 Kontroll demonstates how to control the Keymapp API, making it easy to control your ZSA keyboard from the command line and scripts.
+You can read more about it on [our blog](https://blog.zsa.io/introducing-kontroll/).

 You can use it to switch layers and control the keyboard's RGB and status LEDs programmatically via Keymapp.
 Call it from a script to make your ZSA keyboard react to system events in useful ways (switching to layers when apps are activated, or changing lighting when you get an important email, etc).

+Note: All features of Kontroll work on the Moonlander and the Voyager.
+Only some features work on the ErgoDox EZ, since that board has a different processor (Teensy).
+You're able to use Kontroll to switch layers (which is really the crucial bit) and to set the status LEDs, but you will not be able to control the RGB LEDs of the ErgoDox EZ.

 Feel free to submit scripts that use Kontroll as pull requests via the [examples](examples/) directory.